 An important misconception about security threats is that hackers are explicitly targeting your website directly.
 In reality, they’re attacking the application that supports your site.

 Most websites are powered by a CMS or web application, and some of these are more secure than others.
 Not all of the risks to applications that we’re going to discuss will apply to your business.
-But as a rule, know that the more custom programs you use, (CMS, CRM, etc,) the more vulnerable you may be to attack.
+But as a rule, know that the more custom programs used, (CMS, CRM, etc,) the more security risks for business websites.

 How is Risk Assessed, Anyways?